samiBendou/meca3-example-gravity/README.md

 # meca3-example-gravity

+**Note** the example has required some changes in meca3 module.
+They will soon be integrated into meca3.

 Simulation of a field of bodies attracted to each other by the **newtonian gravity**.

 The simulation represents the **earth-sun system** orbiting at an **accelerated speed**.